hai-vr/XYVR/README-SECURITY.md

 To prevent remote code execution, this function only accepts URLs that start with `http://` or `https://`, otherwise it will throw an exception.

+### Starting a Resonite session

+For the same reason as above, in [ResoniteLiveMonitoring.cs](account-resonite/ResoniteLiveMonitoring.cs), the function `ResoniteLiveMonitoring.DANGER_OpenResoniteSession(string sessionId)` will start a process.

+To prevent remote code execution, this function only accepts session IDs that start with `S-` followed by a GUID, and then concatenates it after `resonite:?session=ressession:///` before passing it as a process to start.

 ### Submitting events from .NET to the WebView2

 To submit backend-initiated events from .NET to WebView, [scripts are being injected into the WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/javascript).